Béla Bartók: Personal life

-In 1909, at the age of 28, Bartók married Márta Ziegler (1893–1967), aged 16.
+In 1909, at 28, Bartók married Márta Ziegler, aged 16.
 Their son, Béla Bartók III, was born the next year.
 After nearly 15 years together, Bartók divorced Márta in June 1923.
-Two months after his divorce, he married Ditta Pásztory (1903–1982), a piano student, ten days after proposing to her.
-She was aged 19, he 42.
+Two months after his divorce, he married Ditta Pásztory, a piano student, ten days after proposing to her.
+She was 19, he 42.
 Their son, Péter, was born in 1924.

 Raised as a Catholic, by his early adulthood Bartók had become an atheist.
-He later became attracted to Unitarianism and publicly converted to the Unitarian faith in 1916.
-Although Bartók was not conventionally religious, according to his son Béla Bartók III, "he was a nature lover: he always mentioned the miraculous order of nature with great reverence".
+He later became attracted to Unitarianism and converted in 1916.
+Although Bartók was not conventionally religious, according to his son Béla III, "he was a nature lover: he always mentioned the miraculous order of nature with great reverence".
 He had a large collection of insects, one of his main interests outside music.
-As an adult, Béla III later became lay president of the Hungarian Unitarian Church.
+Béla III became lay president of the Hungarian Unitarian Church.

 Opera

-In 1911, Bartók wrote what was to be his only opera, Bluebeard's Castle, dedicated to Márta.
-In creating Bluebeard's Castle, Bartók uses symbolism to show parallels between unconscious motivation and fate.
-The opera in showing fate has a strong interaction between the characters and gives the idea that people are not able to control what the outcome will be.
-He entered it for a prize by the Hungarian Fine Arts Commission, but they rejected his work as not fit for the stage.
+In 1911, Bartók wrote his only opera, Bluebeard's Castle, dedicated to Márta.
+In it, he uses symbolism to show parallels between unconscious motivation and fate.
+The opera suggests that people cannot control their fates.
+Bartók entered it for a prize by the Hungarian Fine Arts Commission, but they rejected it as unfit for the stage.
 In 1917 Bartók revised the score for the 1918 première and rewrote the ending.
-Following the 1919 revolution, in which he actively participated, he was pressured by the Horthy regime to remove the name of librettist Béla Balázs from the opera, as Balázs was of Jewish origin, was blacklisted, and had left the country for Vienna.
+After the 1919 revolution, in which he actively participated, he was pressured by the Horthy regime to remove the name of librettist Béla Balázs from the opera, as Balázs was of Jewish origin, was blacklisted, and had left the country for Vienna.
 Bluebeard's Castle received only one revival, in 1936, before Bartók emigrated.
-For the remainder of his life, although devoted to Hungary, its people and its culture, he never felt much loyalty to the government or its official establishments.
+For the rest of his life, although devoted to Hungary's people and culture, he never felt much loyalty to the government or its official establishments.